Wattle Place is part of Relationships Australia NSW. We manage four specialist programs:

 - National Redress Support Service

-You can access these services in person (except during COVID 19 restrictions), over the phone, or online.
+You can access these services in person, over the phone, or online.
 You don’t need a referral to access Wattle Place services and our services are free.

 To receive support, please contact our experienced and friendly administration team.
-When you are ready, they will take you through some simple questions over the phone to sign you up, which takes about 5 minutes, and they will explain what will happen next.
+When you are ready, they will take you through some simple questions over the phone, which takes about 5 minutes, and they will explain what will happen next.

 Wattle Place also contributes to wider discussions, when possible, to encourage better understanding of Australia’s history and the way it has impacted individuals, in the hope that our society will better provide for the needs of those living with trauma.
 This is best achieved by engaging allies and supporters.